 Who can access GP Connect data?

 Only users with appropriate GP Connect permissions can access this feature.
-The specific level of access depends on their assigned role (View, Edit, or and NHS compliance requirements.
+The specific level of access depends on their assigned role such as View, Edit, or and NHS compliance requirements.

 How do I know if a service user is linked to GP Connect?